 Most freezers and refrigerators are designed to work within a specific temperature range.
 Anything outside of that range and they might not work correctly.

-You’ll usually find the absolute lowest and highest temperatures that your freezer can operate in labeled clearly on the unit itself.
-If not, another option is to go to the user manual or the manufacturer’s website to see the recommended range for your particular model.
+You’ll usually find the lowest and highest operating temperatures labeled clearly on the unit itself.
+If not, another option is to go to the user manual or the manufacturer’s website to see your model’s recommended range.

-Garage ready refrigerators and freezers are designed to work in a wider temperature range.
+Garage-ready refrigerators and freezers are designed to work on a broader temperature range.

-Once you know the freezer’s allowable temperature range, just compare it to the normal highs and lows for where you live.
+Once you know the freezer’s allowable temperature range, compare it to the average highs and lows for where you live.

-I recommend adding and subtracting 15°F to the upper and lower boundaries, respectably.
+I recommend adding and subtracting 15°F to the upper and lower boundaries.
 Temperatures will vary, sometimes considerably from those ranges.

-Otherwise, you may only be able to use your freezer if you insulate your garage – which isn’t as scary as it sounds.
-I’ve explained why you should insulate your garage door and walls in this article.
+Otherwise, you may only be able to use your freezer if you insulate your garage.
+That’s not as scary as it sounds.
+This article explains why you should insulate your garage door and walls.

 Can You Keep a Freezer in an Unheated Garage During Winter?